 Winners and Losers in New Inheritance Regulations

 The new Inheritance and Trustees’ Powers Act 2014, which comes into force on 1st October 2014, makes some key changes to the current law that will have an impact on both the administration of estates and claims brought against estates for financial provision.
-Andrew Hasnip, a partner in the Private Client Department and Mark Terrar, an associate solicitor in the Contentious Probate Department at Wilkes LLP discuss some of the changes.
+Andrew Hasnip, a partner in the Private Client Department and Mark Terrar, an associate solicitor in the Contentious Probate Department at The Wilkes Partnership LLP discuss some of the changes.

 This act makes some key changes to both the Intestacy Rules – which apply when a person dies without leaving a valid Will – and what claims can brought against the estate for financial provision.
 These go some way to reflecting the increasingly diverse nature of 21ST century family arrangements.